hello8439/DeFlowMatching/README.md

-"Ours_x" is synthesized speech using our DeCo-TTS with 3 seconds speech prompt extracted from reference speech "reference_x"
+Speech file of "Our_x" is synthesized English speech using DeCo-TTS with 3-second speech prompt extracted from Portuguese reference speech "reference_x".
+This is cross-lingual zero-shot TTS.